swiftlang/swift-evolution/proposals/NNNN-inline-always.md

 ## ABI compatibility

 The addition of the attribute has no effect on ABI compatibility.
+We chose to imply `@inlinable` for `public` (et al.) declarations which will continue to emit an entry point for existing binary clients.

 ## Implications on adoption